Professor Toshihiko HASEGAWA

 Assistant Professor, Department of Health Policy and Management, Sun Yat-sen University

-As a doctoral student, she spent one year as a visiting scholar at the University of California in the Los Angeles (UCLA) School of Public Health.
-Professor Zhang’s research focus is health economics, especially health insurance reform, health care financing, health policy evaluation, and cost-effectiveness analysis.
+As a doctoral student, she spent one year as a visiting scholar at the School of Public Health of the University of California in the Los Angeles (UCLA).
+Dr Zhang’s research focus is health economics, especially health insurance reform, health care financing, health policy evaluation, and cost-effectiveness analysis.

 Dr The Honourable LAM Ching-choi, SBS, JP